Titan

 Titan’s dense atmosphere is one of its most Earth-like qualities.
 It has a thick, nitrogen-rich atmosphere with traces of methane and other hydrocarbons.
 This atmosphere gives Titan a surface pressure 1.5 times that of Earth, making it the only moon in our Solar System with a substantial atmosphere.
 In contrast, Earth’s moon lacks any significant atmosphere, highlighting the uniqueness of Titan among the many moons orbiting our planets.

 Titan, second largest moon in our Solar system was discovered in 1655 by Dutch astronomer Christiaan Huygens, making it the first known moon of Saturn and the sixth known planetary satellite.
-Titan orbits Saturn at an average distance of 1,200,000 km (or about 20 Saturn radii), completing one orbit every 15.95 Earth days.
+The second largest moon in our solar system, Titan orbits Saturn at an average distance of 1,200,000 km (or about 20 Saturn radii), completing one orbit every 15.95 Earth days.
 If one could peer through Titan’s dense atmosphere, Saturn would appear 11.4 times larger in the sky than the Moon appears from Earth, subtending an impressive arc of 5.09 degrees.

 Titan’s composition is primarily a mix of ice and rocky materials, with a crust of solid ice.
 Scientists believe that beneath this icy crust lies an ocean of ammonia-rich liquid water.